Lydia-Bug/Andie/README.md

 #### *Implmented by Hamzah Alansi*
 - Accessed via: Transform menu (Resize), and Key shortcuts (Ctrl + R);
 - Tested on: different type of images with different file types and transparent background.
 - No Known issues.
 <br/><br/>

 ### **Image Export**
 #### *Implmented by Noah Greig*
-- Accessed via:
+- Accessed via: File menu (Save, Save As), Ctrl-S (Save), Ctrl-A (Save as)
-- Tested on...
+- Tested on PNG and JPEG image files.
-- Known issues...
+- Does not currently work properly.
+Any image files created will have various features applied to them when opened in ANDIE, but not when opened in the Windows photo viewer (will appear to be a copy of the original image).
+This also applies to images which are modified directly and then saved (as opposed to creating a new image with Save As).
 <br/><br/>

 ### **Exception handling**